Pei2tech/svelte5-editable-table/README.md

 A simple and lightweight Svelte 5 editable table component.
 It allows users to edit data and perform additional operations through icon selection.

-This project originated as a fork of [svelte-generic-crud-table](https://github.com/ivosdc/svelte-generic-crud-table), but has since undergone a complete architectural overhaul.
-The codebase was almost entirely rewritten as part of a focused initiative to introduce new capabilities, optimize performance, and enable full responsiveness.
-In the process, outdated specifications and incompatible features from the original codebase were removed to ensure consistency, maintainability, and full alignment with Svelte 5 standards.
+This project originated as a fork of [svelte-generic-crud-table](https://github.com/ivosdc/svelte-generic-crud-table), but it has since undergone a complete architectural overhaul.
+The codebase was almost entirely rewritten to introduce new features, optimize performance, and ensure full responsiveness.
+Outdated specifications and incompatible features from the original codebase were removed to maintain consistency, improve maintainability, and fully align with Svelte 5 standards.

 ## Features

-- **Editable Cells**: Enables users to edit specific cells in the table.
+- **Editable Cells**: Allows users to edit specific cells in the table.
 - **Customizable Columns**: Configure columns with options like `edit`, `width`, and `displayName`.
 - **Row Selection**: Supports both single and multiple row selection.
 - **Custom Styles**: Define styles for rows, including hover, click, and alternate row styles.
-- **Icons and Tooltips**: Customize icons and tooltips for actions like edit, operation, confirm, and cancel.
+- **Icons and Tooltips**: Customize icons and tooltips for actions like edit, option, confirm, and cancel.
 - **Sorting**: Enable or disable sorting for columns.
 - **Responsive Design**: Automatically adjusts column widths using the `autowidth` option.
-- **Event Callbacks**: Handle events like cell clicks, updates, and operations with custom callbacks.
+- **Event Callbacks**: Handle events like cell clicks, updates, and options with custom callbacks.

 ## Example
   [Example](https://pei2tech.github.io/svelte5-editable-table/)